 - If you must meet for longer than 90 minutes, give at least a 15-minute break in the middle.
-People need to check on their kids, take care of their own needs, even walk around and stretch.
 A colleague of mine ran an all-day virtual training session where the group met for one hour and then held half-hour breaks all through the day.
 This helped people stay refreshed, and on breaks they caught up on emails and small tasks.

 - If you’re making team decisions, have each person articulate their commitment.
-Go “around the horn” and have each team member verbalize his or her level of agreement and commitment.
+Go “around the horn” and have each team member verbalize his or her level of agreement and commitment (for example, a scale of 1-5).
 It’s too easy, especially in a virtual environment, for people to passively agree to something to which they’re not truly committed.

 Make productivity visible.

 If you don’t use a tool already to make timelines and deliverables visible to the whole team, now’s the time to onboard one.